NicoStellwag/surg4d-benchmark/README.md

     ```

 ### Annotation tool usage
-- move between frames with left and right arrow keys (or using time slider)
+- Move between frames with left and right arrow keys (or using time slider)
-- add ranges by holding shift while moving frames
+- Add ranges by holding shift while moving frames